 It is the intent of the District Plan that residential development, other than that occurring in New Community Centers, will be developed in residential neighborhoods.
 The potential exists for each neighborhood to have a distinct identity based on its location, the natural landscape, special uses, design theme or the content and nature of the Neighborhood Center.
 Neighborhoods are to be mixed use and include a diversity of housing types and income levels.
-Small commercial uses like offices and home occupations and institutional uses like churches and elementary schools will be allowed in Neighborhoods to further ancou schools will be allowed in Neighborhoods to further encourage diversity.
+Small commercial uses like offices and home occupations and institutional uses like churches and elementary schools will be allowed in Neighborhoods to further encourage diversity.